 Go snorkeling or diving

 The reef is a perfect place to go snorkeling or diving and there is lots of beautiful marine life you can observe – you will even see turtles.
 You can rent snorkel gear directly at your guest house, or alternatively join a snorkel or diving expedition.
-Snorkeling tour are in the range of $30 USD, whereas diving is a bit more expensive.
-You can book your snorkeling tour here.
+Snorkeling tours are in the range of $30 USD, whereas diving is a bit more expensive.

 You can also go to Polhena Beach by yourself – it’s said to be an excellent location to spot sea turtles.
 Make sure to bring snorkeling gear!